trap-representation/Zero-out-the-bits/docs/you_have_been_lied_to/you_have_been_lied_to.md

 And what is even more frustrating is that these YouTubers are getting around millions of views, meaning millions of people, who might possibly be new to the field, are watching these videos expecting to learn something, when all they're getting is a load of incorrect information.

 Unfortunately, some often justify it with a, "You're getting this information for free"; in my opinion, if one is putting out information on the internet promising people that they will become masters if they learn from the individual, that information should be correct, or at least there should be enough effort put in to make sure it is legitimate.
-Even though I am not paying to watch their videos, I am wasting my time watching these in the end of the day.
+Even though I am not paying to watch their videos, I am wasting my time watching these at the end of the day.

-This text is about addressing such false claims that I've heard, not just on YouTube, but also, books, and professors of certain overhyped institutions.
+This text is about addressing such erroneous claims that I've heard, not just on YouTube, but also, books, and professors of certain overhyped institutions.

 Do note that I will only talk about how such false information has butchered the way people write C code.

 Each of the following paragraphs starts with a quote specifying the claim, followed by why said claim is not true.
 In some cases, a quote from the C11 standard is included for reference.

----

-### Claim 1
+### Erroneous claim 1

-> Characters always use the ASCII character set.
+> Characters are always encoded using the ASCII character set.

-They don't.
+They aren't.
 The C11 standard does not mandate any specific values for members of the execution character set. §5.2.1 1 of the C11 specification has to say this:

 > Two sets of characters and their associated collating sequences shall be defined: the set in which source files are written (the source character set), and the set interpreted in the execution environment (the execution character set).
 Each set is further divided into a basic character set, whose contents are given by this subclause, and a set of zero or more locale-specific members (which are not members of the basic character set) called extended characters.
 The combined set is also called the extended character set. **The values of the members of the execution character set are implementation-defined**.

 ---

-### Claim 2
+### Erroneous claim 2

 > Objects of type int always have a size of 4 bytes, objects of type long use 8 bytes, and so on.